suizokukan/wisteria/README.md

     $ ~/Pythons/Python-3.7.9/python -m venv venv
     $ ./venv/bin/pip install --upgrade pip
     $ ./venv/bin/pip install rich psutil py-cpuinfo matplotlib

     $ ./venv/bin/python ./bin/wisteria --help
     $ ./venv/bin/python ./bin/wisteria --checkup
 ```

+On Windows systems, don't forget to install [WMI](https://pypi.org/project/WMI/) package too.

 ## [1.1] poetry and dependencies

 This package has been built and published thanks to [poetry](https://python-poetry.org/).
 [Here is the result](poetry_show_tree.md) of the `$ poetry show --tree` command.

+Please note that installation on Windows systems requires the installation of the [WMI](https://pypi.org/project/WMI/) package, automatically added by poetry and pip.

 # [2] how to use